Josefinekihlstrom/Plant-Memory/README.md

 When finishing the game **dark mode**.

 ### Changes I made throuought the project
+- In the original idéa, as you can se in the wireframes.
+The third icon in the menu section is a 'step-forward' icon.
-- Instead of adding the feature of giving the player the option to change background music I decided to replace it with a questionmark icon in the Menu section to simply provide the player who doesn't know how to play a memory game with information about how to play.
+This was going to be the feature of giving the player the option to change background music while playing.
+But I decided to replace it with a questionmark icon to simply provide the players who doesn't know how to play a memory game with information about how to play instead.
-I'm sure however that most people today know how to play a memory game, but for me it would feel omitted not to share that information with the player who wants to play but doesn't know how.
+I'm sure however that most people today know how to play a memory game, but for me it would feel omitted not to share that information if that would be the case for the person who decides to play this game.

 - Some overall text and layout were changed in the overlays to give a better overwiev of the information provided in them.
 I added text under the play button to indicate how to start the game and encourage the